johnsosoka/ahk-scripts/discord/discord-message-deleter/readme.md

 ## Description

 The script works for direct message discord conversations.
-It should scroll up every `attemptsBeforeScrolling` number of delete attempts--this enables it to continue deleting messages;
+It should scroll up every `attemptsBeforeScrolling` number of delete attempts which allows the script to continue deleting messages.

 ⚠️Sometimes, if it doesn't scroll up properly, the script begins to fail.